huntdatacenter/docs/docs/do-science/community/current-consent.md

 This is a place where lab users and scientific administrators can meet to advance science and to chat with us at HUNT Cloud.

-If you consent to the terms on this page, click the **"SUBMIT CONSENT"**-button at the bottom to get your Slack setup information.
+If you consent to the terms on this page, click the **"GIVE CONSENT"**-button at the bottom to get your Slack setup information.

 ### It is voluntary to join